sbboxs/ID_Assignment-2/README.md

 ### Display

 For our website's display, we mainly used bootstrap to ensure that our layouts remain responsive.
 Thus, the mobile/small screen size layout of the website is mostly polished and refined so users will not have difficulties navigating and interacting with our website's features.
+In terms of pixels, most (if not all) of our website's display above 350px should look great.

 An additional feature we added to our website's responsiveness is the navigation button.
 When a small-enough screen is used, the navigation bar will consolidate into a dropdown triggered by a navigation button.
 We added this with bootstrap so as to not cramp everything in the navigation bar into a row in a mobile layout.